arturh85/AnkiTaiso/docs/tutorial/getting-started.md

     dotnet tool install --global Chickensoft.GodotEnv

-Then we install all addons with this commmand:
+Then we install all addons with this command:

     godotenv addons install